 "From what I see he did absolutely nothing wrong," Trump said.
 "There were no campaign funds going into this which would have been a problem."

-May 2, 2018 — Former New York Mayor Rudy Giuliani, now representing Trump as one of his lawyers, tells Fox News host Sean Hannity that Trump reimbursed Cohen for the $130,000 paid to Daniels.
+May 2, 2018 — Former New York Mayor Rudy Giuliani, a new addition to Trump's legal team, tells Fox News host Sean Hannity that Trump reimbursed Cohen for the $130,000 paid to Daniels.
 Giuliani says the money to repay Cohen had been "funneled ... through the law firm and the president repaid it."

 Giuliani said the payment "is going to turn out to be perfectly legal.
 That money was not campaign money."